boppyt/softjelly.vim/README.markdown

 ### Italics

-Jellybeans disables italics in terminal Vim by default, as some terminals do other things with the text's colors instead of actually italicizing the text.
+softjelly disables italics in terminal Vim by default, as some terminals do other things with the text's colors instead of actually italicizing the text.
 If your terminal does fully support italics, add

-    let g:jellybeans_use_term_italics = 1
+    let g:softjelly_use_term_italics = 1

 to your .vimrc to enable italics in terminal Vim.

 If you don't want italics even in GUI Vim, add

-    let g:jellybeans_use_gui_italics = 0
+    let g:softjelly_use_gui_italics = 0

 ### Low-Color Black (16 and 8 color terminals)

-Since the background on a dark terminal is usually black already, Jellybeans can appropriate the black ANSI color as a dark grey and use no color when it really wants black.
+Since the background on a dark terminal is usually black already, softjelly can appropriate the black ANSI color as a dark grey and use no color when it really wants black.

 After changing your terminal’s color palette (`#444444` is suggested), add this to your .vimrc:

-    let g:jellybeans_use_lowcolor_black = 1
+    let g:softjelly_use_lowcolor_black = 1

 *This option was changed to be disabled by default in version 1.7.*